-The status register BPi and SRWD bits are available in the M25PE80 in the T9HX process only.
+The Status Register BPi and SRWD bits are available in the T9HX process only.
 See Important note on page 6 for more details.

-Before the write status register (WRSR) instruction can be accepted, a write enable (WREN) instruction must previously have been executed.
-After the write enable (WREN) instruction has been decoded and executed, the device sets the write enable latch (WEL).
+Before the Write Status Register (WRSR) instruction can be accepted, a Write Enable (WREN) instruction must previously have been executed.
+After the Write Enable (WREN) instruction has been decoded and executed, the device sets the Write Enable Latch (WEL).

-The write status register (WRSR) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code and the data byte on serial data input (D).
+The Write Status Register (WRSR) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code and the data byte on Serial Data input (D).

-The write status register (WRSR) instruction has no effect on b6, b5, b1 and b0 of the status register. b6 and b5 are always read as 0.
+The Write Status Register (WRSR) instruction has no effect on b6, b5, b1 and b0 of the Status Register. b6 and b5 are always read as 0.

-Chip Select (\overline{S}) must be driven High after the eighth bit of the data byte has been latched in.
-If not, the write status register (WRSR) instruction is not executed.
-As soon as Chip Select (\overline{S}) is driven High, the self-timed write status register cycle (whose duration is t_W) is initiated.
-While the write status register cycle is in progress, the status register may still be read to check the value of the write in progress (WIP) bit.
-The write in progress (WIP) bit is 1 during the self-timed write status register cycle, and is 0 when it is completed.
+Chip Select (S) must be driven High after the eighth bit of the data byte has been latched in.
+If not, the Write Status Register (WRSR) instruction is not executed.
+As soon as Chip Select (\overline{S}) is driven High, the self-timed Write Status Register cycle (whose duration is t_W) is initiated.
+While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write In Progress (WIP) bit.
+The Write In Progress (WIP) bit is 1 during the self-timed Write Status Register cycle, and is 0 when it is completed.
 When the cycle is completed, the Write Enable Latch (WEL) is reset.

-The write status register (WRSR) instruction allows the user to change the values of the block protect (BP2, BP1, BP0) bits, to define the size of the area that is to be treated as read-only, as defined in Table 4.
-The write status register (WRSR) instruction also allows the user to set or reset the status register write disable (SRWD) bit in accordance with the Write Protect (\overline{W}) signal (see Section 6.4.4).
+The Write Status Register (WRSR) instruction allows the user to change the values of the Block Protect (BP1, BP0) bits, to define the size of the area that is to be treated as read-only, as defined in Table 3.
+The Write Status Register (WRSR) instruction also allows the user to set or reset the Status Register Write Disable (SRWD) bit in accordance with the Write Protect (\overline{W}) signal (see Section 6.4.4).

-If a write status register (WRSR) instruction is interrupted by a $\overline{\text{Reset}}$ Low pulse, the internal cycle of the write status register operation (whose duration is t_W) is first completed (provided that the supply voltage V{CC} remains within the operating range).
-After that the device enters the reset mode (see also Table 15: Device status after a Reset Low pulse and Table 26: Timings after a Reset Low pulse).
+If a Write Status Register (WRSR) instruction is interrupted by a $\overline{\text{Reset}}$ Low pulse, the internal cycle of the Write Status Register operation (whose duration is t_W) is first completed (provided that the supply voltage V{CC} remains within the operating range).
+After that the device enters the Reset mode (see also Table 14: Device status after a Reset Low pulse and Table 26: Timings after a Reset Low pulse).

-Figure 11.
-Write status register (WRSR) instruction sequence
+Figure 12.
+Write Status Register (WRSR) instruction sequence

-W SRW D bit Mode Write protection of the Memory content signal status register Protected area (2) Unprotected area (2) 1 0 Second software protected (SPM2) Status register is writable Protected against page program, sector erase and bulk erase Ready to accept page program and sector erase instructions 0 0 (if the WREN instruction has set the WEL bit) 1 1 The values in the SRWD, BP2, BP1 and BP0 bits can be changed 0 1 Hardware protected (HPM) Status register is hardware write protected The values in the SRWD, BP2, BP1 and BP0 bits cannot be changed Protected against page program, sector erase and bulk erase Ready to accept page program and sector erase instructions
+SRWD Mode Write protection of the Status Register Memory content bit Protected area (1) Unprotected area (1) 1 0 Second Software Protected (SPM2) Status Register is writable Protected against Page Program, Sector Erase and Bulk Erase Ready to accept Page Program and Sector Erase instructions 0 0 (if the WREN instruction has set the WEL bit) 1 1 The values in the SRWD, BP1 and BP0 bits can be changed 0 1 Hardware Protected (HPM) Status Register is Hardware write protected The values in the SRWD, BP1 and BP0 bits cannot be changed Protected against Page Program, Sector Erase and Bulk Erase Ready to accept Page Program and Sector Erase instructions

-Table 9.
-Protection modes (T9HX process only(1))
+Table 10.
+Protection modes (T9HX process only, see Important note on page 6)

-The protection features of the device are summarized in Table 9.
+The protection features of the device are summarized in Table 10.

-When the status register write disable (SRWD) bit of the status register is 0 (its initial delivery state), it is possible to write to the status register provided that the write enable latch (WEL) bit has previously been set by a write enable (WREN) instruction, regardless of the whether Write Protect (\overline{W}) is driven High or Low.
+When the Status Register Write Disable (SRWD) bit of the Status Register is 0 (its initial delivery state), it is possible to write to the Status Register provided that the Write Enable Latch (WEL) bit has previously been set by a Write Enable (WREN) instruction, regardless of the whether Write Protect (\overline{W}) is driven High or Low.